Why You Keep Failing Practice Exams (And How to Actually Fix It)

 How long does it take to see score improvements with active recall?

-Most users see measurable improvements within 1-2 weeks of consistent active recall practice.
-The key is consistency—15-20 minutes of retrieval practice beats 2 hours of passive review every time.
+Most candidates see measurable improvements within 1-2 weeks of consistent active recall practice.
+The key is consistency - 15-20 minutes of retrieval practice every day beats 2 hours of passive review on the weekend every time.

 Master Your Exams with ReadRoost